rigwild/faker-ext/doc/specifications.md

 # Specifications

-This document includes specifications for each components of the Faker extension.
+This document includes specifications for each components of the Faker browser extension.

+## What is Faker

+Faker is a browser extension that allows its users to regain control of their data by hosting their social network content on their own server.

+Using Faker, social networks will receive simple links that are only accessible by users of the Faker browser extension instead of your actualcontent, preventing tracking and profiling.

+This is done transparently for the user.
+The extension will upload text, images or videos on demand to their own server, and automatically load it when browsing the social network.
+Thus, the user can easily choose to delete content whenever they want as they have control of their own server.

+**Note:** This is a research experiment and is not recommended for real-word usage yet.

 <p align="center">
   <img src="./screenshot.webp" alt="screenshot of faker on linkedin" width="600"  />